-I stablish and mantani effective perimeter controls and satisface all controls and satisface all controls and controls and controls are control and sediment deskurge, from site and tracking off site.
+I stablish and mantani effective perimeter controls and satisface all controls and satisface all controls and controls and controls are controlled and control and sediment deskurge, from site and tracking off site.

-I su express case une ans states tracking immediately, and account software are not present interface immediately and account software in the present further tracking terminal particles.
+I su express sacures ans states tracking immediately and account so controls are a secure tracking immediately and account so the present further tracking terminal parties.